 A cathedral setting makes the stone appear larger since it sets it above the ring’s shank.
 Unfortunately, this also leaves the stone more vulnerable to damage.
 This style is lovely and gives a delicate appearance to your ring, but it’s not suitable for an active lifestyle.
 Keep this in mind if you work with your hands a lot.

-A channel setting features stones set in a groove (channel) in the band of the ring.
+A channel setting features stones set in a groove, or channel, in the band of the ring.
 A channel is commonly used to complement the center stone, but it can also stand alone for a minimalist style.

-While solitaire and halo settings are among the most popular choices, the engagement ring you pick should reflect your significant other’s personal sense of style.
+While solitaire and halo settings are among the most popular choices, the engagement ring you pick should reflect your significant other’s personal sense of style; you do not have to go by what's currently considered trendy.
 Prong, bezel, and solitaire settings reflect a classic, minimalist style.
 Halo and pave are perfect for someone with a bolder personality who wants to show off the ring.
 Something more secure like a channel or tension setting is great for a woman who has an active lifestyle.

-At Vanscoy, Maurer & Bash, we’re here to help you pick out the perfect engagement ring.
+At Vanscoy, Maurer & Bash Diamond Jewelers in Lancaster, PA, we’re here to help you pick out the perfect engagement ring.
 Our experienced jewelers can advise you on the best option for your budget and lifestyle.
 Stop by our store or get in touch to tell us what you’re looking for, and let our professionals guide you in your engagement ring shopping!